lgpcarames/cherrypick/README.rst

    :width: 1800px
    :alt: competitive_score_winsconsin_dataset

-The image above is a snapshot where we selected the top 3 and bottom 3 out of 30 total variables from the Wisconsin breast cancer dataset based on the cherry_score criterion.
-Alongside the original variables in the dataset, we added a random variable.
-We can observe that within the universe of 30 variables, the cherry_score successfully distinguished the random variable from the other variables in the set.
+The image presented above captures a snapshot in which the first three and last three variables from the total of 30 variables in the Wisconsin breast cancer dataset were selected based on the cherry_score criteria.
+Accompanying the original dataset variables, a random variable was introduced.
+Within this set of 30 variables, it becomes evident that cherry_score effectively distinguishes the random variable from the rest.
+At the top of the list, we find the same variables as identified in the competitive scoring process, albeit with alternating positions.

 I really hope that the features presented can be useful to you.
 Enjoy!